eh-munna/react-lab/README.md

 # **React Lab** ![React](https://img.shields.io/badge/React-%2320232a?style=flat&logo=react&logoColor=%2361DAFB)

-## **How State Works in React - A Deep Dive**
+## **How Rendering Works**

-Welcome to **Branch 2.4** of the **React Lab**!
-This branch focuses on exploring how the `useState` hook works in React, with a clear explanation of how React manages its state and handles state updates.
-Insights from vanilla JavaScript implementations of state are also included for a deeper understanding.
+Welcome to **Branch 2.5** of the **React Lab**!
+This branch explores React's rendering process, inspired by the _React Documentation's_ `"React Render and Commit"`.
+It provides insights into how React refreshes and commits changes to the DOM efficiently, ensuring optimal performance and a smooth user experience.
+The render and commit phases are broken down to offer practical understanding of React's rendering algorithm.

 > **Note:** Source code will be added later.